Is Life’s Abundance Dog food an appropriate diet for Great Danes? Keep reading to hear our life abundance dog food review.

 Life’s Abundance is NOT a Dog Food Manufacturer or Company

-Life’s Abundance is NOT a dog food company, and as of this writing, they do not manufacture or pack their own products.
+Life’s Abundance is NOT a dog food company, and as of this writing, they do not manufacture or pack their products.

-The company does not make AAFCO Nutritional or formulation information easy to find.
+Additionally, the company does not make AAFCO Nutritional or formulation information easy to find.

 As far as we can tell the brand is not involved in ongoing peer-reviewed nutritional research or legitimate testing.
 Despite this, their marketing relies heavily on the promotion that they sell a ‘proprietary’ blend of ingredients.

-Without extensive testing and feeding trials, there is actually no proof behind the ‘health’ claims that this brand makes.
+Without extensive testing and feeding trials, there is no proof behind the ‘health’ claims that this brand makes.

 Life’s Abundance reps love to talk about how the brand is ‘free of recalls‘, however, this is intentionally misleading marketing.
+It can also be wildly unethical (see our study on Victor dog food, which had no recalls until November 2023 when it was discovered by a 3rd party that they had been selling contaminated food for months with no accountability).

 ‘No Recalls’ is a red flag.